dekonvoluted/dekonvoluted.github.io/_posts/2014-02-17-how-i-back-up-my-data.md

 You might consider hooking it up to a cron job.
 Note that if you plan to make backups more often than a day, you would want to add the hour, minute, maybe even second to the snapshot names.
 Also, over time, your external backup device will get filled up and you will need to delete old snapshots to free up space.
-Since the backup device is a maze of hard links, it won\'t be easy to figure out just how many older snapshots you need to delete to free up enough space for the next backup.
+Since the backup device is a maze of hard links, it won't be easy to figure out just how many older snapshots you need to delete to free up enough space for the next backup.
 Just delete them one by one till enough space is freed up.
 Conceivably, the script could be updated to automatically delete older snapshots to make space for the current one.